Table of Contents

 BlackTail Pond Hike

-On the north side of the road, Blacktail pond is named after the black-tailed deer that can often be seen in the surrounding area.
-Blacktail Pond is a popular spot for fishing, as it is home to a variety of fish species, including cutthroat trout and brook trout.
-It is also a popular destination for wildlife viewing, with elk, bison, and other animals frequently seen in the area.
-In the early spring, look for trumpeter swans as they return here yearly.
+On the north side of the road, Blacktail Pond takes its name from the black-tailed deer that are often spotted nearby.
+The pond is a popular fishing spot, home to species such as cutthroat trout and brook trout.
+It’s also a great place for wildlife viewing, with elk, bison, and other animals frequently seen in the area.
+In early spring, keep an eye out for trumpeter swans as they return to the pond each year.

 Detour taking Blacktail Plateau Drive

-Blacktail Plateau Drive is typically open from late May or early June through October, weather permitting.
-During the winter months, the road is closed to vehicle traffic but can be used for cross-country skiing and snowshoeing.
+Blacktail Plateau Drive is generally open to vehicles from late May or early June through October, depending on weather conditions.
+In the winter months, the road closes to cars but remains accessible for cross-country skiing and snowshoeing.

 Floating Island Lake